Wanna Be a Paid Travel Blogger? Here’s the Bullshit Being Slung

 Before taxes of course.

 Don’t worry, I have no qualms putting it all out there.
-My dignity died somewhere on the dusty trail between shitting my pants in public in the Ukraine, wedging my pizza-worshipping, cheese-loving dimpled ass into tight shorts in a number of steaming hot destinations and going shot for shot with people I just met in Kyrgyzstan and then vomiting profusely down the front of myself, followed by loudly announcing ‘Puke N Rally!’ whilst attempting to carry on like nothing out of the ordinary just happened.
+My dignity died somewhere on the dusty trail between shitting my pants in public in Ukraine, wedging my pizza-worshipping, cheese-loving dimpled ass into tight shorts in a number of steaming hot destinations and going shot for shot with people I just met in Kyrgyzstan and then vomiting profusely down the front of myself, whilst attempting to carry on like nothing out of the ordinary just happened.
 Blame it on the va-va-va-va-va-vodka.
-I’m living the messiest, puke ridden, shit-fest of a dream.
+I’m living the messiest, puke-ridden, shit-fest of a dream.

 To break it down for you, here’s where my earnings that have come directly from my blog have come in from:

 $200– One link to a brand I added to an old post.
 I guess you could say it wasn’t a sponsored post and then became one.